careenfoord/scisorATAC/README.md

 devtools::install_github("careenfoord/scisorATAC")
 library(scisorATAC)
 ```
-or can be downloaded and built in terminal.
-Make sure the package name is scisorATAC
+or can be downloaded and built in bash.
+Make sure you're in the conda env. and the package name is scisorATAC
 ```{r install devtools, include = TRUE, eval = FALSE}
 wget https://github.com/careenfoord/scisorATAC/archive/refs/heads/main.zip
 unzip main.zip